Skip To Main Content

 At Rosa Parks Early Childhood Education Center, “The Arts” serve as an underlying basis for our curriculum.

-An early childhood education teacher reads to 3-year-old students
+An early childhood education teacher with a 3-year-old student

 Education